Bethesk/SKBlazorReport/README.md

 # SKBlazorReport

-Using Northwind database, retreive employee information to a Blazor page.
+Retrieve employee information from the Northwind database and display it on a Blazor page.